Luca Stephenson: Loan to Dundee United

 On 15 August 2024, Stephenson signed for newly promoted Scottish Premiership side Dundee United on a season-long loan.
 He debuted for the club three days later in a Scottish League Cup match against St Mirren.
 On 24 August, he made his league debut and scored his first professional goal in a 2–0 win over St Johnstone.

 His season was cut short due to injury, a double hernia which required surgery.
 An injury he’d played with for 4 months, to secure Dundee United a top 4 finish and a place in Europe.

 Stephenson was awarded both fans & clubs Young Player of the season.

-On 14th August 2025, Stephenson signed a long term contract extension with Liverpool before extending his loan at Dundee United for an additional season.
+On 14 August 2025, Stephenson signed a long term contract extension with Liverpool before extending his loan at Dundee United for an additional season.

+Bolton Wanderers

+On 2 July 2026, Stephenson completed a permanent move to EFL Championship club Bolton Wanderers for an undisclosed fee on a four-year deal.